THE SBD MSUK HSA BRITISH SPRINT CHAMPIONSHIP REGULATIONS

 - 3 timed runs.
 When three timed runs are offered then T1 will be the qualification for the first Run Off which will take place within T2.
 The 12 qualifiers will score based on their times set in T2.
 T3 will be the qualification for the second Run Off which will take place after all timed runs have finished.

 - 4 or more timed runs.
 When four or more timed runs are offered then T1 will be the qualification for the first Run Off which will take place within T2.
 The 12 qualifiers will score based on their times set in T2.
 Similarly qualification for the second Run Off will take place in T3 and the 12 qualifiers will score based on their times set in T4.

-Competitors who do not qualify for either Run Off will take their timed runs as usual.
+Competitors who do not qualify for either Run Off take their timed runs as usual.

-Points will be awarded, in order of qualification, from 25 to the fastest qualifier down to 1 for the 25th qualifier.
-Then before each Run Off the 12 fastest contestants’ points will be adjusted to 13.
-Upon the conclusion of the Run Off, points will be added on the basis of 12 to the fastest performer down to 1 to the 12th fastest to the 13 already acquired above.
+Points are awarded, in order of qualification, from 25 to the fastest qualifier down to 1 for the 25th qualifier.
+Then before each Run Off the 12 fastest contestants’ points are adjusted to 13.
+Upon the conclusion of the Run Off, points are added on the basis of 12 to the fastest performer down to 1 to the 12th fastest to the 13 already acquired above.
 Should the Run Off fail to take place then the Top 12 competitors points will be reinstated.

 Bonus points.
 A single bonus point is available to a competitor who breaks a class record during qualification and Run Off runs and is the new Class record holder at the conclusion of these runs.

 The Foundation Cup (for competitors who haven’t finished in the Top 12 overall and excluding competitors in Racing and Libre cars over 2000cc) will continue.
 Points will be awarded to the fastest twelve competitors based on their best and second best times in the timed runs.

 The Britannia, Saxon and Celtic trophies will continue and be scored from each competitor’s best two timed runs as a percentage of the appropriate class record.